shug0131/eudraCT/R/eudract/cran-comments.md

 * Windows Server 2012 R2 x64 (build 9600) on (appveyor), R3.6.1
 * check_win_release

+## Change 24FEB2021

+an error is created if input fails the check of group names being at least 4 characters in length.

 ## Change 03APR2020

 Minor corrections to test code, setting a resetting options(StringsAsFactors).